-The Vizio Elevate soundbar is satisfactory for mixed usage.
+The Vizio Elevate soundbar is great for mixed usage.
 You can use it to watch Dolby Atmos content, and its satellite speakers help create an immersive surrounds experience.
-Thanks to its dedicated center channel, it can reproduce dialogue in TV shows and audiobooks clearly, too.
-However, its bass-heavy sound profile may not be ideal for neutral sound, but fortunately, there are some customization features available.
+Thanks to its dedicated center channel, it can reproduce dialogue in TV shows and audiobooks accurately, too.
+However, its bass-heavy sound profile may not be ideal for some types of audio content, but fortunately, there are some customization features available.

-The Vizio Elevate soundbar is acceptable for dialogue-heavy content like TV shows.
+The Vizio Elevate 5.1.4 is amazing for dialogue-heavy content like TV shows.
 Thanks to its dedicated center channel, it can reproduce voices clearly and accurately.
-There are a dialogue enhancement feature and an auto-volume mode to enhance your listening experience.
+There's a dialogue enhancement feature and an auto-volume mode to enhance your listening experience.
 You can also stream podcasts and audiobooks to the bar using Bluetooth, Wi-Fi, or Chromecast built-in.
 However, while it can get loud, there's some compression at max volume.

 The Vizio Elevate soundbar is decent for music.
-Its bass-heavy sound profile adds an extra boom and punch to your music, which is ideal for fans of genres like EDM and hip-hop, but may be overwhelming for some listeners.
+Its bass-heavy sound profile adds an extra boom and punch to your music, which is ideal for fans of bass-heavy genres like EDM and hip-hop, though it may be overwhelming for some listeners.
 Fortunately, there are a few EQ presets to help you customize its sound.
 Its impressive soundstage also helps you feel immersed in your music.